Skip to main content

 Placement providers for this course may require you to have received a number of vaccinations, unless medically exempt, and provide evidence of these.
 As a student on a course with a clinical or healthcare placement, we strongly recommend that you complete any courses of vaccinations required under current guidelines for your future profession.
 Failure to do so may result in your inability to undertake a placement in certain clinical settings, therefore impacting upon your academic progression, and may result in academic failure of your course.

-Offers will be subject to satisfactory references.
+Offers will be subject to an interview and satisfactory references.
 Please note all the information provided in support of your application may be checked and must be verifiable as a true record.

 You may be eligible to gain accreditation for your prior learning towards this course.